kluang/AWS_Roboadvisor/README.md

 # RoboAdvisor
 ![roboadvisor](roboadvisor2.png)

-Using Amazon Web Services we created an Amazon Lex bot with a single intent that establishes a conversation about the requirements to suggest an investment portfolio for retirement.
-We were able to test the bot and have a conversation by bulding and testing, while enhancing the bot with a lambda funciton that validates the user's input and returns the investment portfolio recommendation.
+Using Amazon Web Services I created an Amazon Lex bot with a single intent that establishes a conversation about the requirements to suggest an investment portfolio for retirement.
+I was able to test the bot and have a conversation by bulding and testing, while enhancing the bot with a lambda funciton that validates the user's input and returns the investment portfolio recommendation.

 ## Initialization Configuration Testing . . .